213 Hinds Hall | Phone: 315-443-1707

 - Our paper (Taraneh Khazaei, Lu Xiao, & Robert Mercer), titled "Writing to Persuade: Analysis and Detection of Persuasive Discourse", was one of the four finalists for the Best Completed Research Paper (i.e., Lee Dirks Award for Best Paper) at 2017 iConference (Mar.
 22 - 25, Wuhan, China)

 - Our paper (Lu Xiao, & Niall Conroy), titled "Discourse Relations in Rationale-Containing Text-Segments", is published by Journal of the Association for Information Science and Technology (JASIST).

 I am looking for motivated students who are interested in exploring the following research topics.
-Let's chat if you want to know more about what my group does on these topics:
+Let's chat if you want to know more about what my group does on these topics, but please email me with a copy of your resume first :-)

 to leverage collective intelligence in social media environmentsIn social media environments, users express their opinions, offer their ideas, and construct new knowledge with the others.
 I am interested in studying and supporting their online reasoning behavior in these processes.
 Currently, we explore computational approaches to identify the users' rationales or justifications (an example paper can be found here) and to predict the persuasive power of the users' messages.
 We also examine the design of reasoning aid tools from HCI perspective.